King Silversonic Trombone – Value, History, and Model Differences

 King 3B Silversonic

-The 3B Silversonic has been favored in:
+The 3B Silversonic has been widely used in:

-Big band lead settings
+- Big band lead settings

-Commercial and studio work
+- Commercial and studio work

 King 2B Silversonic